Tuesday, October 29, 2024

 Many Nepali follow a Tantric tradition that requires 5 animals for a ritual sacrifice: water buffalo, goats, ducks, and chicken, but they must be male.

-The Himalayas are considered to be the "Abode of Lord Shiva", and every town has a Jatra which is a celebration of their main god or goddess which a statue of their god/goddess is paraded around the town.
+The Himalayas are considered to be the "Abode of Lord Shiva", and every town has a Jatra which is a celebration of their main god or goddess and a statue of their god/goddess is paraded around the town.
 Along with a 15-day celebration of Dashain.

 As well as the Kumari which are young girls treated like goddesses until they reach puberty.